AJDenton/Creative-Coding-Portfolio/js/shape-pattern-AJDenton-master/README.md

 ---
 ## Exercise 06 - atan2 Random() Composition
 ### *Description*
 This exercise was done in order for the class to create individual pieces using random generation.

-### *Composition*
 My piece involved the same theory of random generation, however instead of lines, I chose to use arcs and ellipses.
 I also chose to adjust the radians of the arcs depending on the random number output.

 ### *Random*
 This piece uses an if else statement that determines a number between 0 and 3.
 In each output, an arc is drawn and set to a specific rotation and arc size.
 The arc uses the RADIANS angleMode, so this was used to calculate the degrees in which an arc is drawn.